joshrp/moonlight-docs/Troubleshooting.md

 * Ensure GeForce Experience is up to date
 * Ensure your GeForce GPU driver is up to date
 * Make sure your primary monitor is connected to your NVIDIA GPU and turned on, and you are logged in.
+* If you use a VPN for Internet access, disable it to ensure your local network is accessible.
+You may also need to disable the setting to block local network access when the VPN is disconnected, if that option is available for your VPN software.
 * Reboot your PC and client device.
 * Disable your PC's firewall and anti-virus, and reboot again.
 If this works, you can create a firewall exception using [the steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#firewall-setup).
 * Check the list of [known application compatibility issues](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting#known-application-compatibility-issues).
 Try uninstalling any programs on that list one to see if one of them is interfering.